greg-raven/grus/_posts/2018-06-27-vote-no-on-the-goodlatte-ryan-denham-amnesty-bill.md

 ---
-title: 'Vote no on the Goodlatte-Ryan-Denham Amnesty bill'
+title: "Vote no on the Goodlatte-Ryan-Denham Amnesty bill"
 layout: post
 categories:
 - Letters